 The box would be easily accessible, with one side very low so that kittens with short legs or senior cats with achy bones can enter easily.
 It would also be much bigger than the typical boxes we provide, at least as big as 1.5 times the length of the cats’ bodies.
 To create a box of this size, consider using a sweater storage box, a cement mixing tub, or a litter pan designed for dogs under 35 pounds.
 Cats prefer the box to be uncovered and not have a liner.

-Another important cat preference: safety.
-The litter box would have at least two ways for the cat to enter and exit—so the cat could not be trapped while using it.
-The box would be in a quiet location, away from noisy appliances like the washing machine and well way from the cat’s food and water bowls.
+Another cat preference: safety.
+The box would have at least two ways for the cat to enter and exit—so the cat could not be trapped while using it.
+It would be in a quiet location, away from noisy appliances and well way from the cat’s food and water bowls.

 Most importantly, the litter box would be clean.
-The cat would have an owner who scoops the box daily and completely changes the litter at least once a month if the box has clumping litter, or at least every week if the box has clay litter.
-The cat’s owner would also wash the box with warm, soapy, water and dry the box before replacing the litter.
+Scoop the box daily and completely change the litter at least once a month for clumping litter, weekly for clay litter.
+Wash the box with warm, soapy, water and dry thoroughly before replacing the litter.

 For more information on the feline health and behavior services Dr. Carney offers, please click HERE.